OrdinaryMagician/stinger_m/ProtoNotes.md

    beam alt-fire too.
 In addition, a stab is available when out of ammo.
  - Instead of little sparkies here and there I used a fattened copy of the gem with an electricity texture.
- - The weapon will use two ammo types.
-One for individual gems, and another for the total charge of each gem (which will be used for the altfire).
  - This weapon is kind of OP, so it needs to be in the BFG replacement pool.
  - Supposedly meant to use the same ammo as the stinger, but...
-I'm giving it a separate one.
+I'm giving it a separate one, for balance reasons.

 ### Stunner

- - This one can be used as-is.
+ - This one can be used as-is (though I did fix some holes and stuff).
  - Made a separate pickup model with holes filled.
  - Has a similar regenerating ammo as the dispersion pistol.